lapeyrade/WumpusWorld/README.md

 A final approach aims to use a Large Language Model, but has not yet been finalized.

 ## Showcase video
-A small demo of this project is available by clicking on the following image :
+A small demo of this project is available by clicking on the following image:

   [![Demo](https://img.youtube.com/vi/dhP5YQKlUbU/0.jpg)](https://youtu.be/dhP5YQKlUbU)

 ## Game rules